 “We’ve heard from our cardmembers that personal wellness and connecting with others through new experiences are core to their lifestyle – even more so during this past year,” said Marleta Ross, general manager of Chase Sapphire.

 Main Street districts are offering events with discounts to encourage shopping and enjoy socially distanced Yuletide.
 Many have group pages on Facebook where you can sign up for alerts.
-Chestnut Hill in Philadelphia, for example, made its traditional Wednesday “Stag & Doe Nights” leading up to Christmas an all-day event to avoid crowding.

 Shop your principles